Tax Intelligence

 Mathematical Methodology

 At eCalcy, transparency is our core principle.
 This TAX calculator utilizes the Step-by-step Income Tax Slab application including Sec 87A rebate and 4% Health & Education Cess.
-We account for compounding frequencies (Quarterly for FD, Monthly for SIP/EMI) to ensure 99.9% accuracy compared to official bank statements.
+We account for compounding frequencies (Quarterly for FD, Monthly for SIP/EMI) to ensure high accuracy compared to official bank statements.

-Formula Verified for 2026 Fiscal Year
+Formula Reviewed for 2026

 Financial Disclaimer